 What Is a Disaster Recovery Plan?

-How Are Incident Response Plans and Disaster Recovery Plans Different?
+How do Incident Response Plans and Disaster Recovery Plans Differ?

 The difference between an incident response plan and a disaster recovery plan is in the focus of each one.